rhizoome/git-darcs/README.md

   Incremental import of git into darcs.

-  By default it imports from the first commit or the last checkpoint.
+  By default it imports a shallow copy (the current commit).
+Use `--no- shallow` to import the complete history.

 Options:
   -v, --verbose / -nv, --no-verbose